 The reality of having a baby is “shitting money away” on diapers.
 Diapers are never enough, regardless.

 I saw this idea on Pinterest about throwing a diaper party.
 Have your guests bring diapers in different sizes that you are going to need along the way.

 In my experience you use size 6 the most.
 Anything size 3 or plus should be in abundance.

 Another idea is to bring a book with a little note of a book party for your baby.
 You can also throw a book party once your baby is 6 weeks old or 6 months old.
 Nevertheless, it feels like celebrating every milestone your baby achieves.
 Either way, it’s a win-win.

 I would suggest to throw a clothes party and have your guests assigned anything above 6 months.
 Babies grow up fast and having too many clothes for newborns is essentially a waste.
 Within the first month, most babies move to the size 3 clothing

 Anything above size 3 is great.
 Also, keep the weather into consideration when you are setting up a clothes party for your baby.

 Are you expecting a baby anytime soon?
 Get baby’s Sleep book, understand baby sleep concerns before baby arrives

-Get my free sleep ebook and read it while you are at the hospital waiting for your little one.
+Get my sleep ebook and read it while you are at the hospital waiting for your little one.
 This will save you so much sleep for yourself too.